quasilyte/go-ruleguard/README.md

 A rule definition always starts with [`Match(patterns...)`](https://pkg.go.dev/github.com/quasilyte/go-ruleguard/dsl#Matcher.Match) method call and ends with [`Report(message)`](https://pkg.go.dev/github.com/quasilyte/go-ruleguard/dsl#Matcher.Report) method call.

 There can be additional calls in between these two.
-For example, a [`Where(cond)`](https://pkg.go.dev/github.com/quasilyte/go-ruleguard/dsl#Matcher.Where) call applies constraints to a match to decide whether its accepted or rejected.
+For example, a [`Where(cond)`](https://pkg.go.dev/github.com/quasilyte/go-ruleguard/dsl#Matcher.Where) call applies constraints to a match to decide whether it's accepted or rejected.
 So even if there is a match for a pattern, it won't produce a report message unless it satisfies a `Where()` condition.

 ## Troubleshooting